Academic Integrity 4.407

 - If either the student or faculty member is dissatisfied with the Dean’s decision, they may submit an appeal via ECC email to the Vice President of Teaching, Learning & Student Development within five (5) days of the notification.
 The appeal must include all necessary and supporting documentation.

 The purpose of this step is to provide due process for students and faculty:

-- If the Vice President determines that the appeal has merit, within five (5) days of receiving that written appeal, the Vice President will notify Elgin Community College Faculty Association (ECCFA) of the need to appoint and convene an Academic Integrity Appeal Advisory Committee.
+- If the Vice President determines that the appeal has merit, within five (5) days of receiving that written appeal, the Vice President will notify Elgin Community College Faculty Association (ECCFA) of the need to appoint and convene an Academic Integrity Appeal Advisory Committee (“Committee”).
 The Vice President, in consultation with ECCFA, is responsible for ensuring that those designated to serve are not directly involved with the concern nor have any other conflict of interest.
-The committee will be comprised of the president of the student government or that person’s designee and three faculty members from three different academic disciplines, including one from the course discipline or closely related field and two from outside of the course discipline.
+The Committee will be comprised of the president of the student government or that person’s designee and three faculty members from three different academic disciplines, including one from the course discipline or closely related field and two from outside of the course discipline.

 - ECCFA will consult with the Vice President and will select these members within ten (10) days of receipt of the request.
-If for any reason ECCFA is unable to do so, the Vice President will appoint the committee members by the end of the ten (10) days.
-The faculty members will elect the chair of the committee.
+If for any reason ECCFA is unable to do so, the Vice President will appoint the Committee members by the end of the ten (10) days.
+The faculty members will elect the chair of the Committee.

-- The committee shall review the evidence and make a written recommendation to the Vice President within three (3) days of the last hearing.
-The Vice President may accept or modify the Academic Integrity Appeal Advisory Committee’s recommendations and may determine additional sanctions or responses, as necessary.
-The Vice President will notify the faculty member, the student, the appropriate Academic Dean, and the chair of the Academic Integrity Appeal Advisory Committee of his or her decision within five (5) days of receiving the Committee’s recommendation.
+- The Committee shall review the evidence and make a written recommendation to the Vice President within three (3) days of the last hearing.
+The Vice President may accept or modify the Committee’s recommendations and may determine additional sanctions or responses, as deemed necessary.
+The Vice President will notify the faculty member, the student, the appropriate Academic Dean, and the chair of the Committee of his or her decision within five (5) days of receiving the Committee’s recommendation.